axibase/atsd/changelogs/2017_nov/README.md

 ### Issue 3269

-Speed up SQL queries that select more than 1 row with descending `datetime` order.
+Speed up SQL queries that select more than one row with descending `datetime` order.

 ```sql
 SELECT *